sbenstewart/cantina-plus/README.md

 └──README.md
 ```

-## install cantina-plus on your machine
+## install off-the-hook-plus on your machine

 ### prerequisites
 1. [XAMPP](https://www.apachefriends.org/index.html) for hosting the php files.